Helping Elderly Parents: The Complete Guide

 To be covered by the terms of a living trust, assets must be assigned to it.
 That can include:

-• Personal property (like jewelry, artwork, or antiques)
+• Personal property (like jewelry, artwork, or antiques).

-• Financial accounts (like checking and savings accounts, life insurance policies, and safe deposit boxes)
+• Financial accounts (like checking and savings accounts, life insurance policies, and safe deposit boxes).

 • Real estate (like land, homes, and commercial properties)

-• An irrevocable living trust establishes the trust itself as the owner of assets.
+An irrevocable living trust establishes the trust itself as the owner of the assets.
 As the grantors, your parents would need to give up certain rights of control.
-You, or another trusted family member who’s designated as the trustee, would become the lawful owner of the items placed in the trust.
+You, or another trusted family member designated as the trustee, would become the lawful owner of the items placed in the trust.

 Living Will